Case Index

 These determinations raise questions under the Health Care Quality Improvement Act (42 U.S.C. § 11112), which establishes standards for professional review actions, including requirements for adequate notice and the ability of a physician to review and respond to actions affecting professional standing.

-Financial records and official responses concerning $1.4 million missing from a Bank of Ann Arbor sheriff’s sale, including law enforcement findings, oversight review, and related legal filings.
+Financial records and official responses concerning $1.4 million from a Bank of Ann Arbor sheriff’s sale, including law enforcement findings, oversight review, and related legal filings.

 Timeline: August 2017 sheriff’s sale → post-redemption payment (February 2018) → financing and land contract attempts (March–April 2018) → eviction (May 2018).